quiltt/quiltt-js/packages/react/README.md

 ## Core Modules and Types

-The `@quiltt/react` library ships with `@quiltt/core`, which provides an API clients and essential functionality for building Javascript-based applications with Quiltt.
-See the [Core README](../core/README.md) for more information.
+`@quiltt/react` re-exports all functionality from `@quiltt/core`, so you only need to install this one package to access core API clients, authentication utilities, storage, and TypeScript types along with React components and hooks.
+See the [Core README](../core/README.md) for more information about core functionality.

 ## React Components